OKC United: History

 In 2016, the team finished 7th in the Western Conference and advanced to the Western Conference semifinals.
 Energy FC also advanced to the fourth round of the Lamar Hunt U.S. Open Cup after defeating cross-town rival Rayo OKC 2–1 in extra time.
 That year also saw Energy FC host Club Deportivo Guadalajara in a friendly match played in front of 6,687 fans at Taft Stadium.
 Energy FC made the playoffs for a third consecutive season in 2017 after finishing 6th in the Western Conference.
 Back-to-back road wins earned the team a berth in the Conference Final for the second time in three years.
-Energy FC lost the match to Swope Park Rangers in a penalty shootout that saw both sides attempting 10 shots each, with the deciding goals coming down to each teams' goalkeepers.
+Energy FC lost the match to Swope Park Rangers in a penalty shootout that saw both sides attempting 10 shots each, with the deciding goals coming down to each team's goalkeepers.
 That year also saw the club host another international friendly, against 2017 Champions League winners CF Pachuca.

-Prior to the 2018 season, Steve Cooke was named head coach of the club, a year after serving as interim head coach at MLS side Colorado Rapids.
-Energy FC narrowly missed the USL Playoffs competing for a spot until the final month of the season.
+Before the 2018 season, Steve Cooke was named head coach of the club, a year after serving as interim head coach at MLS side Colorado Rapids.
+Energy FC narrowly missed the USL Playoffs, competing for a spot until the final month of the season.
 Cooke was succeeded by John Pascarella in 2019.
 On June 4, 2021, following a winless start to the 2021 USL Championship season, Pascarella and the OKC Energy mutually agreed to part ways.

 The club is currently not fielding a roster and, having relieved head coach Leigh Veidman, have gone on an indefinite hiatus due to a club cited inability to meet league requirements for field conditions.
-Following investment group Echo purchasing the club, and a land donation to the city for a new stadium, the club plans to return by 2027 with a potential women's side, following the completion of their new stadium.
+Following investment group Echo purchasing the club, and a land donation to the city for a new stadium, the club plans to return in 2028 with a potential women's side, following the completion of their new stadium.
+Investors in the revived team include Russell Westbrook, Jozy Altidore, Nik Bonitto, Baker Mayfield, Jalen Williams, and Sydney McLaughlin-Levrone.
+On July 15, 2026, the club announced a rebranding to OKC United.